Extinction: Proposed

+Disease agents

 The poliovirus is now confined to small parts of the world due to extermination efforts.

 Dracunculus medinensis, or Guinea worm, a parasitic worm which causes the disease dracunculiasis, is now close to eradication thanks to efforts led by the Carter Center.

 Treponema pallidum pertenue, a bacterium which causes the disease yaws, is in the process of being eradicated.

+Disease vectors

 Biologist Olivia Judson has advocated the deliberate extinction of certain disease-carrying mosquito species.
-In a September 25, 2003 article in The New York Times, she advocated "specicide" of thirty mosquito species by introducing a genetic element that can insert itself into another crucial gene, to create recessive "knockout genes".
+In an article in The New York Times on 25 September 2003, she advocated "specicide" of thirty mosquito species by introducing a genetic element that can insert itself into another crucial gene, to create recessive "knockout genes".
 She says that the Anopheles mosquitoes (which spread malaria) and Aedes mosquitoes (which spread dengue fever, yellow fever, elephantiasis, and other diseases) represent only 30 of around 3,500 mosquito species; eradicating these would save at least one million human lives per year, at a cost of reducing the genetic diversity of the family Culicidae by only 1%.
 She further argues that since species become extinct "all the time" the disappearance of a few more will not destroy the ecosystem: "We're not left with a wasteland every time a species vanishes.
 Removing one species sometimes causes shifts in the populations of other species—but different need not mean worse."
 In addition, anti-malarial and mosquito control programs offer little realistic hope to the 300 million people in developing nations who will be infected with acute illnesses this year.
-Although trials are ongoing, she writes that if they fail "we should consider the ultimate swatting."
+Although trials are ongoing, she writes that if they fail "we should consider the ultimate swatting".

 Biologist E. O. Wilson has advocated the eradication of several species of mosquito, including malaria vector Anopheles gambiae.
 Wilson stated, "I'm talking about a very small number of species that have co-evolved with us and are preying on humans, so it would certainly be acceptable to remove them.
 I believe it's just common sense."

 There have been many campaigns – some successful – to locally eradicate tsetse flies and their trypanosomes in areas, countries, and islands of Africa (including Príncipe).
 There are currently serious efforts to do away with them all across Africa, and this is generally viewed as beneficial and morally necessary, although not always.